Q: What is moringa, and does it have major health benefits?

 A: Like many of the superfoods that take a turn in the spotlight (acai! matcha!), you may have heard that moringa is about to cure everything that ails you.

 After all, the plant is often referred to as “the miracle tree.”
 But while it does have a pretty impressive nutrient profile, adding it to your smoothies won’t magically guarantee good health.
 Here’s what you need to know.

 What is moringa?

-What are its actual benefits?
+What are moringa’s actual benefits?

 Moringa is certainly good for you, but it’s no magic bullet and isn’t easy to find.
-If you want to buy a green powder that lists it as an ingredient and boost your smoothie with it, go for it, but if you’re eating lots of dark, leafy greens and antioxidant-rich berries you’ll also be fine without it.
+If you want to buy a green powder that lists it as an ingredient and boost your smoothie with it, go for it.
+But if you’re eating lots of dark, leafy greens and antioxidant-rich berries, you’ll also be fine without it.
 Remember that supplementing your diet with the most nutrient-rich foods is just one small component of a healthy, balanced lifestyle.